erykjj/jwlmanager/res/HELP.md

 ## Operation

-Open a *.jwlibrary* backup archive to see the Annotations (the editable progress fields in some of the newer publications), Bookmarks, Favorites, Highlights, and Notes (**Category**) that are stored within it.
+Open a *.jwlibrary* backup archive to see the Annotations (the editable text fields in some of the newer publications), Bookmarks, Favorites, Highlights, and Notes (**Category**) that are stored within it.
 These will be organized in a tree view, which you can group (**Grouping**) by either the publication, the language, and (depending on what you are currently viewing) you may also have the option to group by year, color or tag. **Drag-and-drop to open** also works.

 Notes that are not associated with any publication (created directly in the Personal Study space), are listed as *\* OTHER \** and with *\* NO LANGUAGE \**.
 Notes that aren't tagged will be listed as *\* UN-TAGGED \**.
 And in the Detailed view, any publication with no additional information will show *\* BLANK \**.